TurboGears/tg2docs/docs/turbogears/configuration/rendering.rst

 very easy to store template files in zipped eggs, but if you're not using packaged TurboGears |version| app components there are some advantages to the search path syntax.

-``base_config.renderers`` -- a dictionary with the render function name as the key, and the actual configured render function as the value.
-For the four standard renderers it's enough to just add the name to ``base_config.renderers`` but for custom renderers you want to set the renderer up, and set it in this dictionary directly.

 Making a module available to all Genshi templates